lucabertoni/C-Exercises/README.md

 # C-Exercises
 This repository contains some exercises and alghorithms coded in C language.
 All comments are in Italian, so this could be helpful for Italian guys.
+All exercises have a short description.

 ## Exercises source
 Most of these exercises are from book like: